Updated: Mar 8

 Districts affected include:

-- Lake City Historic Commercial District (NR) - City of Lake City, Florida (Pending)
+Lake City Historic Commercial District (NR) - City of Lake City, Florida (Endangered)

-- North Hill Historic Preservation District (NR) – City of Pensacola, Florida (Pending)
+North Hill Historic Preservation District (NR) – City of Pensacola, Florida (2021 update)

-- Madision HIstoric District - City of Madison, FL (Pending)
+Madison Historic District - City of Madison, FL (Endangered)